Pianist, Composer, Educator

 Chris lectures a two schools in Massachusetts, Elms College and MassArt in Boston.

-2020 marks the 10th year of Chris curating the Deerfield Valley Southern Vermont Jazz Series at Historic Memorial Hall in Wilmington, Vermont.
+2020 marked the 10th and culminating year of Chris curating the Deerfield Valley Southern Vermont Jazz Series at Historic Memorial Hall in Wilmington, Vermont.
 The series features musicians from far and wide, including drummer Gabe Jarrett, saxophonist Willie Sordillo, bassists Santi Debriano and Jeff Fuller, and guitarists Matthias Ockert, Richard Boukas, John Stowell, and Joe Carter.
 The Matisse Jazz Project performances include the Detroit Institute of Arts as well as both the Indiana University and Notre Dame University’s Snite Museums of Art, New York’s New School, the Amistad Chapel in Cleveland, and Shippensburg and Saint Francis University in Pennsylvania.
 Chris’s residencies have been held at the Mobius Gallery at Cascadia College in Washington, Husson University’s Gracie Theatre in Maine, Eckerd College in Florida, and Webster University in Missouri.
-His recent club appearances include Club Cafe in Pittsburgh with bassist Jeff Grubbs, the Jazz Kitchen in Indianapolis and Merriman’s Playhouse in South Bend with bassist Nathan Santos, Michigan’s Kerrytown Concerts in Ann Arbor playing opposite Kirk Lightsey, Blu Jazz in Akron, alongside bassist Dave Morgan, and Cleveland’s Bop Stop with bassist Glenn Holmes and drummer Paul Samuels.
+His recent club appearances include Club Café in Pittsburgh, Jazz Kitchen in Indianapolis, Merriman’s Playhouse in South Bend, Michigan’s Kerrytown Concerts in Ann Arbor, Blu Jazz in Akron, and Cleveland’s Bop Stop.